semantic-layer-skipping/mini-sglang/README-virtual-pipelining.md

 # mini-sglang-virtual-pipelining

-This README includes notes about mini-sglang and our fork on it.
+This README includes details and instructions about our virtual pipelining fork on mini-sglang.
+For the original README, and more details about mini-sglang see `README.md`.

 ## Setup

 1. Create and activate environment.
 ```bash